29 September 20:30 - 22:00

 Week of the African Novel with a.o.
 Ingrid Winterbach, Willem Anker & Andries Bezuidenhout

-The Week of the African novel takes place in The Netherlands and Flanders between 29 September and 8 October 2017.
-B-Unlimited opens the Week of the African Novel on Friday 29 September with an inspiring 'literary roadshow' full of South-African literature, language, art and music.
-No less then six authors will perform, among which novelists, a thriller writer, a singer-songwriter and a poet, a playwright and the driving force behind a educational language project in Soweto.
+The Week of the African novel took place in The Netherlands and Flanders between 29 September and 8 October 2017.
+B-Unlimited opened the Week of the African Novel on Friday 29 September with an inspiring 'literary roadshow' full of South-African literature, language, art and music.
+No less then six authors performed, among which novelists, a thriller writer, a singer-songwriter and a poet, a playwright and the driving force behind a educational language project in Soweto.
 Six guests, admired in their own country who shed their individual lights on contemporary South-Africa.
-Moderator: Christine Otten.The evening will be Dutch and Afrikaans spoken, if necessary in English.
+Moderator: Christine Otten.The evening was Dutch and Afrikaans spoken.

-This B-Unlimited evening alternates between literature, music and
+This B-Unlimited evening alternated between literature, music and

 conversation.
-It will be about African literature, from different angles,
+It was about African literature, from different angles,

 with authors published in the Netherlands (Ingrid Winterbach and Willem

 Anchor).
-Andries Bezuidenhout will perform as singer-songwriter, Amy Jephta
+Andries Bezuidenhout performed as singer-songwriter, Amy Jephta

-will perform in Cape African (Kaaps Afrikaans), the language used in Cape Flats, a region afflicted by drug wars and gangster violence.
-Rudie van Rensburg talks about his oeuvre as a thriller writer.
-Suzie Mathotalla talks about her work and the African-in-Soweto project.
+performed in Cape African (Kaaps Afrikaans), the language used in Cape Flats, a region afflicted by drug wars and gangster violence.
+Rudie van Rensburg talked about his oeuvre as a thriller writer.
+Suzie Mathotalla talked about her work and the African-in-Soweto project.

 Program compiled in collaboration with the Week of the African novel by